peppemas/jsmake/README.md

 # A cross platform maker based on javascript #

-A general purpose maker based on javascript.
-Actually it is used internally to build my own 3D Engine.
+A general purpose command line maker based on javascript.

 # Compiling #